codeschool/WatchUsBuild-ConvertSQLAppToMongoDB/README.md

-# MongoDB Soup To Bits
+# MongoDB Watch Us Build

+*We changed the name of this series to "Watch Us Build," so you may see an occasional reference to its former name ("Soup to Bits") in this repository.*

-This is the repo for the MongoDB Soup To Bits that uses a simplified version of JavaScript.com
+This is the repo for the [MongoDB Watch Us Build episode](https://www.codeschool.com/screencasts/convert-a-javascript-sql-app-to-mongodb) that uses a simplified version of [JavaScript.com](https://www.javascript.com/).

 ## Installing NVM